 What Is HER2-Positive Breast Cancer?

 Researchers aren't sure what causes breast cancer.
-They think it may be a combination of things, including your genes and your environment.
+They think it may be a combination of things, including your genes, your environment, and your lifestyle.
+Every case is different.

-In HER2-positive breast cancer, a gene causes cancer cells to make too much HER2 protein.
+In HER2-positive breast cancer, a gene causes cancer cells to make too much HER2/neu protein.
 When that happens, cancer cells grow in an out-of-control way.

 This only happens in cancer cells.
 It can happen in other cancers, too -- not just breast cancer.

-You can't inherit a faulty copy of this gene from a parent, or pass it on to your children.
+You can't inherit a bad copy of this gene from a parent or pass it on to your children.

 The most common symptom of any type of breast cancer is a lump in your breast that feels different from the area around it.